 Skye Nguyen is a Sustainability & Design Chevening scholar awarded by the United Kingdom Government.
 Early on Skye exhibited her entrepreneurial spirit and rebelliousness to the norm by dropping out of a local high school then applying for scholarships overseas.
-Ever since she has been travelling and living around the world while representing governments, corporations, startups, and developing products that work.
+Ever since she has been travelling and living around the world while developing products and strategies that prepare governments, corporations and startups for a more sustainable future.

 a little dreamer